 The second type of request is for a response from the client (e.g. to explain a charge on their bank statement).

 Type 3: Request For A Response From The Broker

-Usually this type of request would be hidden from the client, which can be done by adding the item and clicking “Hide From Client”.
+Usually this type of request would be hidden from the client, which can be done by uploading the item into the portal and clicking the “Hide From Client” checkbox.